Khronos Intellectual Property Framework Briefing

 - developers may freely use implementations of Khronos specifications.

-Khronos members sign a membership agreement that brings them under the cooperative IP Framework, they agree to keep Khronos draft materials confidential, and they execute a conformance test source license that enables them to particpate in creating and reviewing a body of code used to test implementations for compliance with Khronos specifications.
-There is an annual membership fee to fund Khronos’ activities and which includes access to any or all of the Khronos working groups with voting rights.
-Accredited academic institutions may join Khronos for just $1K per year which enables non-voting participation in all Khronos working groups.
+Khronos Members sign a Membership agreement that brings their contributions to the design of specifications under the cooperative IP Framework, they agree to keep Khronos draft materials confidential, and they execute a conformance test source license that enables them to particpate in creating and reviewing a body of code used to test implementations for compliance with Khronos specifications.
+There is an annual membership fee which enables participation in any or all Khronos working groups with voting rights.
+Accredited academic institutions may join Khronos for a nominal annual membership fee which enables non-voting participation in all Khronos working groups.

-The Khronos IP framework provides multiple mechanisms by which the IP of members is protected as default – plus there are additional elective protective measures members can choose to use.
+The Khronos IP framework provides multiple mechanisms by which the IP portfolio of Members is protected as default – plus there are additional elective protective measures that Members can choose to use.

 - implementations that are not fully conformant, as defined by passing Khronos conformance tests;

-- any technology that is not explicitly called out in the specification for interoperability, meaning that underlying hardware or software implementation techniques are not licensed through Khronos participation.
+- any technology that is not explicitly contained in the specification for interoperability, meaning that underlying hardware or software implementation techniques are not licensed through Khronos participation.

-This very narrow licensing scope often means that in practice members are licensing very little, if any, IP.
-Plus, as the license grant is reciprocal between all Khronos members, in return for their grant each member receives royalty-free licenses for essential IP in Khronos specifications from all other participating Khronos members.
+This very narrow licensing scope often means that in practice Members are licensing very little, if any, IP.
+Plus, as the license grant is reciprocal between all Khronos Members and Adopters, in return for their grant each participant receives royalty-free licenses for essential IP in Khronos specifications from all other Khronos participants.